postsharp/Metalama.Documentation/content/conceptual/using/fabrics/adding-aspects.md

 For each project, it is recommended to have only one project fabric.
 Having several project fabrics makes it difficult to understand the aspect application order.

-[!metalama-sample  ~/code/Metalama.Documentation.SampleCode.AspectFramework/ProjectFabric.cs]
+[!metalama-test  ~/code/Metalama.Documentation.SampleCode.AspectFramework/ProjectFabric.cs]

 ### Example 3: Adding aspects to all methods in a given namespace

 To add the Logging aspect (`LogAttribute`) to all the methods that appear in types within namespaces that start with the prefix `Outer.Inner` and all the child types located in any descendent namespace, use the following fabric.

-[!metalama-sample  ~/code/DebugDemo2/Fabric2.cs tabs="target"]
+[!metalama-test  ~/code/DebugDemo2/Fabric2.cs tabs="target"]

 In this fabric, we use the `GlobalNamespace.GetDescendant` method to get all the children's namespace of the given namespace (in this case, `Outer.Inner`).
 The first `SelectMany` calls get all the types in these namespaces, and the inner `SelectMany` call gets all the methods in these types.
 This results in an `IAspectReceiver<IMethod>`.
 So the final call <xref:Metalama.Framework.Aspects.IAspectReceiver`1.AddAspectIfEligible*> adds the `Log` aspect to all eligible methods.